pourmalek/CovidVisualizedGlobal/RESULTS Americas region without Canada and United States/README.md

 ********************************************************************************************************************************************
 ********************************************************************************************************************************************

-### (1) Americas region without Canada and United States - Daily deaths, reference scenarios, all time
+### (5) Americas region without Canada and United States - Daily cases or infections, reference scenarios, 2021 on